What To Do With Rose Hips: How To Harvest Rose Hips For A Tasty Treat

 There are some frustrating diseases that will attempt to attack our rose bushes when the circumstances are right for them to get going.
 It is important to recognize them early.
 This article will help with that.

-Overcrowding of rose bushes can lead to major problems with various diseases, fungal and others.
+Overcrowding of rose bushes can lead to major problems with various diseases, fungi, and others.
 Keeping our rose bushes spaced well can alleviate this problem.
 Read here for info on spacing roses.

 Companion plantings for rose bushes can add a nice touch to the rose bed.
 Companion planting can serve multiple purposes in the rose bed.
-Learn about companion for roses in this article.
+Learn about companions for roses in this article.

 When one brings up the topic of soil for roses, there are some definite concerns with the makeup of the soil that make them their best for growing rose bushes.
 Find out more in this article.